OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

 # You can comment out or skip this Add-AzureAccount
-# command after the first run.
+# command after hello first run.
-# Current PowerShell environment retains the successful outcome.
+# Current PowerShell environment retains hello successful outcome.

-'Expect a pop-up window in which you log in to Azure.'
+'Expect a pop-up window in which you log in tooAzure.'

 Add-AzureAccount